-UK growth rebounds in second quarter thanks to warm weather boost
+Warm weather boosts economy as UK growth rebounds in second quarter

 Construction output recovered in the second quarter, rising by 0.9% but still coming in below last year’s quarterly average of 1.1%.

-The sector was boosted by non-housing repair and maintenance as well as public housing work, but was knocked by a slump in private housebuilding.
+The sector was boosted by non-housing repair and maintenance as well as public housing work, but was knocked by a slump in private house-building.

 The production industry contracted 0.8%, due to a slump in manufacturing, particularly in machinery, metal products and transport equipment.